a-rich/DJ-Tools/docs/tutorials/developer_docs/collections_api.md

 For a complete description of the methods these classes provide, please see the [references](../../reference/collection/index.md).
 What follows is more of a list of examples to demonstrate how quick and useful interactive collection manipulations can be.

-To load a collection, instantiate the class associated with format of the serialized collection passed as a parameter:
+To load a collection, instantiate the class associated with the format of the serialized collection passed as a parameter:

 ```
 collection = RekordboxCollection("/path/to/rekordbox.xml")